-In fact, if most people compared themselves with property professionals, whose success if predicated on understanding the sector, they’re probably going to come out second best.
+In fact, if most people compared themselves with property professionals, whose success is predicated on understanding the sector, they're probably going to come out second best.

 The truth of the matter is if you don't know your own strengths and weaknesses when it comes to property or any financial strategy, that overconfidence will likely catch up with you and you'll pay for it – literally.

 Humans all have emotions and sometimes they can get the better of us.

 But a successful investment strategy has no room for emotion – it needs to be developed around cold hard facts.

 The problem with property is that we all seem to have a deep emotional connection to it because we've all had childhood homes or we've long had a desire to be a homeowner.

 With so much emotion washing around inside our heads, it can sometimes be difficult to make unemotional property decisions.

 And this is where a qualified adviser can assist, and be a voice of reason, to ensure you make property investment decisions with your head and not your heart.